kaiping/incubator-singa/README.md

 2. Weight (importance) of each window is equal (all 0.333333...)

 3. In the SoftmaxLossLayer, first compute the softmax results for each window and then obtain a weighted sum

+4. We use PCA for preprocessing to reduce num of features

 Note: